infoactive/data-design/README.md

 # How We're Licensed

 *Data.
 Design.* is licensed under the terms of a [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 The full legal code is at the link, but here's a quick human-readable breakdown for you as well.
-(Note: This is a human-readable summary of, and not a substitute for, the license.)
+(Note: This is only a human-readable summary of, and not a substitute for or supplement to, the license.)

 ### By Attribution